 4. For Sophie: How did you leave BCG to work for Marc Jacobs, before starting AURate?

 Sophie: My mentor at BCG was working with Marc Jacobs, and he made that connection for me.
 I wasn’t part of the Marc Jacobs case, so I had to take a lot of extra initiative to get on the team.
-I told my mentor that I really liked his project, and I would knock on his door everyday to ask, “Can I please help with your project?”
+I told my mentor that I really liked his project.
+I would knock on his door everyday to ask, “Can I please help with your project?”
 I worked extra hours at nights and on weekends as well.
-Instead of waiting to potentially be on the project, it’s important to make it happen yourself.
+Instead of waiting to potentially be on a project you like, it’s important to make it happen yourself.
 You can’t wait for the project to come to you.

 Sophie: Honestly, yes, I would.
-Obviously, there are people like Mark Zuckerberg who clearly knew what they wanted, dropped out and started their own companies.
+Obviously, there are people like Mark Zuckerberg who clearly knew what they wanted.
+They can drop out and start their own companies.
 If you are one of them, great.
 But for student who are not sure what they want to do and still want to learn, it is a very valuable experience.

 It doesn’t have to be finance or consulting, it can be joining a startup too.
 For me, I gained a background in consulting with BCG and a fashion background from Marc Jacobs, but what I wish I had was the experience of working in a startup.
 If I was 18 again, I would do a year or two in consulting and a year or two with a startup, before starting my own company.